 - butter and enough flour to grease and flour the cake tin

 Preheat the oven at 180 degrees.
 In a very large bowl working the eggs with the sugar and the grated lemon peel until triple in volume the mixture, that will become white and fluffy.
 The ideal is to work it in a food processor, but you can also use an electric mixer, working the mixture at least 15 minutes.
 Finally, add the flour, stirring gently from top to bottom.
 Pour the mixture into a mold, preferably a hinge, well greased and floured butter.
-Bake at 180 degrees for about 25 minutes.
-It is proof toothpicks, must get out from the cake dry.
+Bake at 180 degrees for 25 minutes.
+Worth try toothpicks, must get out from the cake dry.
 Then cool on a wire rack and use it as you like.